 The story speaks to recurrent situations in our everyday spiritual life.
-Don’t we, from time to time, meet people who are very self-centered?
-They are the people this parable addresses.
-If we hastily jump to the conclusion that “I am not one of those” without thinking through this bible message, we are likely wrong.
+Don't we, from time to time, meet very self-centered people?
+They are the kind of people this parable addresses.
+Let us not hastily jump to the conclusion that "I am not one of those" without thinking through this Bible message.

-Who are the self-centered people and why are their prayers not answered?
+Who are the self-centered, and why do their prayer not find favor with God?

 Secondly, the self-centered are people who believe they are self-sufficient and don’t need help.
 Scripture, speaking about the Pharisee, says he “prayed to himself” (vs. 11).
 His prayer was to himself and not to God.

 Thirdly, they are those who are self-righteous.
-They suppose they are good enough for God to accept them.
-Self-righteousness can also manifest in a subtle way through scrupulosity.
-It makes us assume that our “perfect” practices of good works and prayer-routine matters more than our deep need for God and his mercy.
+People of that kind suppose they are good enough for God to accept them.
+Self-righteousness can also manifest subtly through scrupulosity.
+It makes us assume that our "perfect" practices of good works and prayer-routine matters more than our deep need for God and divine mercy.

-Note the central message here.
-The prideful, self-serving, self-righteous and despiteful prayer was not answered.
-Instead, Jesus spoke of the prayer of the Tax Collector, a public sinner, with justifying tenderness because he prayed to God with true humility and a contrite heart.
+The Lord spoke of the prayer of the Tax Collector, a public sinner, with justifying tenderness because he prayed to God with genuine humility and a contrite heart.

-As we journey through Lent, let us pray in the words of prophet Hosea: “Come let us return to the Lord” (Hosea 6:1).
-Remember, “The Lord is close to the broken hearted and saves those whose spirit is crushed” (Psalm 34:18).
+As we journey through Lent, let us pray in the words of prophet Hosea: “Come let us return to the Lord" (Hos 6:1).
+Remember, "The Lord is close to the brokenhearted and saves those whose spirit is crushed" (Ps 34:18).